-The wide-ranging practice of Kaari Upson, encompassing sculpture, installation, drawing, painting, performance and video, explores the cause and effect of psychological trauma, both personal and collective, to create what Lisa Philips has described as ‘open-ended, circuitous narratives that weave elements of fantasy, physical and psychological trauma’.
+The wide-ranging practice of Kaari Upson (1970-2021), encompassing sculpture, installation, drawing, painting, performance and video, explored the cause and effect of psychological trauma, both personal and collective, to create what Lisa Philips has described as ‘open-ended, circuitous narratives that weave elements of fantasy, physical and psychological trauma’.

 In her large-scale drawings, which act as a form of mental mapping, text and image are entwined to form virtuosic compositions.
 The intricate and deeply personal drawings function as an intuitive call and response, they appear open-ended, like a temporary window into a constantly shifting imagination.